rustls/rustls/ROADMAP.md

   message.
   rustls/rustls#508

-* **Improve OS Trust Verifier Support**.
-  While we currently have a way to trust certificates stored in the platform trust store, platform trust stores can have other ways of restricting how/when roots that they expose are trusted.
-In order to rely on these (on Windows, Android, and Apple platforms) we should rely on the platform verifier directly.

-  Given that platform verifiers may require blocking I/O, some API changes are required. rustls/rustls-native-certs#25

 * **Additional Performance Optimization**.
   Additional performance optimization including CPU usage, latency, and memory usage.
 The goal is to outperform OpenSSL across the board if we are not already.